 The Idaho BQA Certification program aligns with the national BQA program to provide both online and in-person training.
 Once you are certified, your certification is valid for a period of three years.
 As the expiration date nears, a notification will be sent to you with information on how to get recertified.

 Online BQA certification training is fast and easy and can be completed according to your own personal schedule.
 Your certification is housed in the national database and is recognized across the country.
 Information on online BQA certification training is available through the national BQA website.

 If you are interested in becoming an Idaho BQA certified trainer, please submit your application for review and approval.
-Qualified candidates will be invited to participate in the certification process which includes completing all on-line BQA courses, participating in a Training of Trainer (ToT) event and successfully conducting an in-person training.
+Qualified candidates will be invited to participate in the certification process, which includes completing all online BQA courses, participating in a Training of Trainer event, and successfully conducting two in-person mentored trainings.

 The journey to deliver high-quality and safe beef requires collaboration from pasture to plate.
 At each step of the process—from the beef farmers and ranchers who raise beef and abide by Beef Quality Assurance standards to the chefs and restauranteurs who prepare beef in their restaurants there is a strong commitment to delivering high-quality beef that consumers love.

 That’s why Beef.
 It’s What’s For Dinner. in partnership with Chef’s Roll, brought beef farmers and ranchers together with chefs in Idaho, Arizona, Oklahoma, Georgia and California.
 This video series takes chefs across the beef lifecycle to get a first-hand look at the care that goes into creating high-quality beef.
 But the journey for quality beef doesn’t stop at the farm or ranch.